Posted: Wed Apr 04, 2012 16:39 Post subject: Rosewill RNX-N300RT

 If that happens then you need to be able to flash back the Rosewill firmware and you can only do that with tftp via the boot loader so the serial console is essential.

-If the file works without problem then you can store away the serial interface and other users can load dd-wrt without needing a serial interface. _________________ A: No.
+If the file works without problem then you can store away the serial interface and other users can load dd-wrt without needing a serial interface. _________________ I'm on a whiskey diet, lost 3 days already

 Now the big question is, is it worth it to me.
 I'm sure the community here would appreciate the effort.
 What I'm trying to do with the router is a Client Bridge and judging by what I'm reading, the Atheros chipsets don't play nice when it all comes down to it.